 Your role is usually driven by the type of NERFer you are, and the type of blasters you have.
 In NERF wars most players will carry more than one NERF gun; the main one, usually termed a “Primary” (read our guide on Primary NERF Guns here) and a “Secondary”, usually smaller and used as a back-up or for a specific purpose.
 Some even carry a “Tertiary”, usually a small, single shot pistol, for that last gasp

 But if you just Want to buy a cool NERF gun, there are some very cool blasters available.
-Here is my top five
+Here are my top picks

 NERF Rival Artemis

-This compact little beast fires the round Rival darts, which are far more accurate than Elite darts and have higher muzzle velocities too.
+Another top pick from the Rival range, this compact little beast also fires the round Rival darts, which are far more accurate than Elite darts and have higher muzzle velocities too.

-You can also partially load its 40 dart hopper making it far more practical than the Khaos.
+You can also partially load its 40 dart hopper actually making it more practical than the magazine fed blasters.
 The priming handle is also much better placed than the Apollo making it my pick of the Rival range.